 format string contains

-- escape sequences which are converted and copied to the standard output, and
+- escape sequences are converted and written to standard output, and

 - format specifications causes outputing of the next successive argument.

 The arguments after the first are treated as strings if the corresponding format is

 ; otherwise it is evaluated as a C language constant, except that: